ldesousa/geopython-workshop/README.md

 ### Notes

-- There is an issue with MacOS Monterey where the port 5000 is already used and therefore conflicting to that one used by pygeoapi.
-If you are facing with this error `OSError: [Errno 48] Address already in use` then your machine is affected.
-To overcome the issue you can disable the *Airplay Receiver* from `System Preference->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).
+- There is an issue with MacOS Monterey where the port 5000 is already used and therefore conflicting with that one used by pygeoapi.
+If you are facing this error `OSError: [Errno 48] Address already in use` then your machine is affected.
+To overcome the issue you can disable the *Airplay Receiver* from `System Preferences->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).

 ### Bugs and Issues